albertogeniola/meross-homeassistant/README.md

 On the other hand, if you don't have HACS installed or if you don't plan to install it, then you can use manual installation.

 ### Option A: Installing via HACS
-If you have HACS, well, it's a piece of cake!
-Just search for "Meross" (Full name is Meross Cloud IoT) in the default repository of HACS and it'll show up!
+If you have HACS, well, it's piece of cake!
+Just search for "Meross" (Full name is Meross Cloud IoT) in the default repository of HACS and it'll show up.
-Click on Install: when done, proceed with component setup.
+Click on Install.
+When the installation completes, **you must restart homeassistant** in order to make it work.
+As soon as HomeAssistant is restarted, you can proceed with __component setup__.

 ### Option B: Classic installation (custom_component)
-1. Download the latest zip release archive from [here](https://github.com/albertogeniola/meross-homeassistant/releases/latest) (or clone the git master branch)
+1. Download the latest zip release archive from [here](https://github.com/albertogeniola/meross-homeassistant/releases/latest)
 1. Unzip/copy the meross_cloud directory within the `custom_components` directory of your homeassistant installation.
 The `custom_components` directory resides within your homeassistant configuration directory.
 Usually, the configuration directory is within your home (`~/.homeassistant/`).